attack-flow

 If no matching technique exists:

-- Create a placeholder node with
+- If in-scope: Create placeholder with

 - Note in output that

-/technique-proposalshould be run for gaps
+/technique-proposalshould be run for in-scope gaps

 Phase 3: Layout Calculation